aceyan/kai-cs-imgd-420x/README.md

 # kai-cs-imgd-420x
 This is Kai's github page for cs-imgd-420x class! welcome!

+## Attention!
+Make sure you clean up your browser's cache to see the latest live running website updates！

 ## Directory structure
 ### Assignment 2 - Shader Live Coding:
 - **code.glsl** (glsl code for assignment 2 )